What You Need to Know About Blood Lead Levels

 In the minds of most people today, lead exposure is a problem that has been addressed long ago and no longer an issue of concern.
-The Chicago lead poisoning attorneys of Rosenfeld Injury Lawyers are making an effort to educate the public about the real and current dangers that still exist due to contamination in older buildings throughout the city.
-One of the most important ways to determine whether your family is at risk is to seek regular testing for exposure to determine whether you or your children have been in contact with dangerous amounts of lead.
+The Chicago lead poisoning attorneys of Rosenfeld Injury Lawyers LLC are making an effort to educate the public about the real and current dangers that still exist due to contamination in older buildings throughout the city.
+One of the most important ways to determine whether your family is at risk is to seek regular testing for exposure to diagnose whether you or your children have been in contact with dangerous amounts of lead.

 Children are at the highest risk of harm because their bodies are not able to remove lead as effectively as grown bodies are.
 Five times the amount of lead ingested by children makes it into the blood compared to adults.
 To determine whether your child is at risk of exposure or currently being exposed to lead, our Chicago lead contamination lawyers recommend having a blood lead test conducted to determine whether the level of lead in their blood is at safe levels.
 Here are the most common recommendations for how to proceed after the test, according to leading health officials.

-- The Center for Disease Control recently amended its blood lead standard to 5 mcg/dL.
-This coincides with Chicago law; which requires an inspection of any property for lead contamination when a child has a test result above 5 mcg/dL.
-If the result is between 5-9, your doctor will want to retest your child in three to six month intervals.
+- The Center for Disease Control recently amended its blood lead standard to five mcg/dL.
+This standard coincides with Chicago law; which requires an inspection of any property for lead contamination when a child has a test result above five mcg/dL.
+If the result is between 5-9, your doctor will want to retest your child in three to six-month intervals.

 - Results that fall between 15-44 mcg/dL reveal the need for ongoing treatment to reduce blood lead levels and the symptoms of internal damage caused by the lead exposure.
 Your doctor will review your child’s diet and examine factors that include his or her growth, development and cognitive function to determine whether the exposure has resulted in permanent damage.
 Your child may also require biweekly or monthly testing to ensure the levels are improving.